nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * All tags of an appointment are searched.

 Examples:
-* `hide appts t/ear nose` hides all appointments with a ear OR nose tag.
+* `hide appts t/ear t/nose` hides all appointments with a ear OR nose tag.

 By marked/unmarked status:
 Hides appointments which are marked/unmarked.